you are being redirected

 austria

-Liquidation proceeds (typically structured as 1x, non-participating, i.e. the investor has a right to recover its investment before the other shareholders participate in the liquidation proceeds; if sufficient liquidation proceeds exist, all shareholders would receive pro-rata proceeds), information rights, pre-emptive rights, the right to veto a drag-along (i.e. the drag-along right would still require a majority, including the votes of the investor), tag-along right, anti-dilution right (typically calculated based on the weighted average; such rights are typically requested only in post-seed investments), subscription rights, and non-compete / non-solicitation for founders.
+Liquidation proceeds (typically structured as 1x, non-participating, i.e. the investor has a right to recover their investment before the other shareholders participate in the liquidation proceeds; if sufficient liquidation proceeds exist, all shareholders would receive pro-rata proceeds), information rights, pre-emptive rights, the right to veto a drag-along (i.e. the drag-along right would still require a majority, including the votes of the investor), tag-along right, anti-dilution right (typically calculated based on the weighted average; such rights are typically requested only in post-seed investments), subscription rights, and non-compete / non-solicitation for founders.
 Registration rights are granted and requested only in larger financing rounds.

 bulgaria

-Liquidation preference (typically structured as 1x, non-participating, i.e. the investor has a right to recover its investment before the other shareholders participate in the liquidation proceeds; if sufficient liquidation proceeds exist, all shareholders would receive pro-rata proceeds), information rights, pre-emption rights, drag-along right, tag-along right, anti-dilution right, and non-compete / non-solicitation for founders.
+Liquidation preference (typically structured as 1x, non-participating, i.e. the investor has a right to recover their investment before the other shareholders participate in the liquidation proceeds; if sufficient liquidation proceeds exist, all shareholders would receive pro-rata proceeds), information rights, pre-emption rights, drag-along right, tag-along right, anti-dilution right, and non-compete / non-solicitation for founders.
 Certain investors also require veto / approval rights over major business decisions.

 czech republic

-Liquidation proceeds (the articles of association may stipulate, e.g. that the investor has a right to recover its investment before the other shareholders participate in the liquidation proceeds; if sufficient liquidation proceeds exist, all shareholders would receive pro-rata proceeds), information rights, pre-emptive rights, tag-along right, anti-dilution right and subscription rights, and non-compete / non-solicitation for founders.
+Liquidation proceeds (the articles of association may stipulate, e.g. that the investor has a right to recover their investment before the other shareholders participate in the liquidation proceeds; if sufficient liquidation proceeds exist, all shareholders would receive pro-rata proceeds), information rights, pre-emptive rights, tag-along right, anti-dilution right and subscription rights, and non-compete / non-solicitation for founders.

 poland